anolilab/javascript-style-guide/packages/eslint-config/README.md

 ## Usage

-If you don't have a `.eslintrc.cjs`, we will create the file for you after installing `@anolilab/eslint-config`.
+If you don’t have a `.eslintrc.cjs`, we will create the file for you after installing `@anolilab/eslint-config`.

 If you already have a `.eslintrc.cjs`, then you can extend the `.eslintrc.cjs`, with `@anolilab/eslint-config`.